L'Oréal Looks To Counter Subdued Growth At Garnier Shampoo Unit

 "We think that we have everything it takes to outgrow the market and clearly the ambition is to get back progressively, soon, to a rhythm, of 3 to 4%."

 Agon added that aside from a weak backdrop in countries like France and the United Kingdom for this cosmetics division, the group had also struggled in Brazil for instance, which it believed should improve in the second half of 2018.

 Big mass market products like Maybelline make-up and the company's L'Oréal Paris brands had outperformed others, Agon added.

-Overall, the company's operating income grew 1.8% from a year ago €2.58 billion euros in the first half of the year, in line with forecasts.
+Overall, the company's operating income grew 1.8% from a year ago €2.58 billion in the first half of the year, in line with forecasts.